depressed-pho/cabal2pkg/README.md

 `init`
 The `init` subcommand initialises the current directory (or whatever directory specified with `-p`) with a newly created pkgsrc package.
-This subcommand takes a single positional argument `PACKAGE-URI` specifying which Haskell package to import.
-It can be one of the following:
+This subcommand optionally takes a single positional argument `PACKAGE-URI` specifying which Haskell package to import.
+It can be one of the
+following:

 - `http://` or `https://` URL of a package tarball.
 This is a preferred way of importing packages that are not registered to Hackage.